vbaderks/msf/README.md

 Operating Systems and Compilers
 ===============================
-To reduce maintaince effort MSF has 3 support levels:
+To reduce maintenance effort MSF has 3 support levels:
  - Supported.
 This is the compiler \ OS used to validate MSF.
    In practice this will be latest available RTM versions of the OS and compiler.
    The thought behind it is that most people that create shell extensions are using the latest available compiler and target the latest version of Windows.

  - On-demand.
 These versions are not longer developed or tested, but support is not removed from the code base.

  - Legacy support.
-These versions are not longer activly maintained and support is removed to keep the code clean.
+These versions are not longer actively maintained and support is removed to keep the code clean.
    The source code in the repository is tagged to make it easy to retrieve old versions that have support for these compilers \ Windows versions.

 Supported Operating Systems
 ---------------------------